PSPP Syntax: Examples and Notes

 Reading Saved Files

 Use GET FILE= to read PSPP system files and portable files.
-Use GET DATA to read CSV files.
+Use GET DATA to read CSV delimited files (see below).

 * Reading those rare portable SPSS files.